x111ace/agi_cli/README.md

 # AGI CLI

+⚠️ This project is not intended for public use.
+It is a personal or internal tool, and no license has been granted for usage or distribution.

 A command-line interface for interacting with multiple AI providers (OpenAI, xAI, Google) with features including:
 - Conversation tracking & last session recovery
 - Token pricing & context tracking